RangerMauve/nanorc/README.md

 - Track cursor position to make closing / reopening easier
 - Autoindent enabled
 - Tab size of 4 (You'll probably want to change this)

+# How to use

+- Copy the `.nanorc` file to `~/.nanorc`
+- Change anything you don't like / want added
+- Ditch vim / emacs / graphical editors